The role of grain dynamics in determining the onset of sediment transport: Introduction

-For ${\rm Re}_* \ll 1$, a mobilized grain quickly equilibrates to the fluid flow.
+For ${\rm Re}_* \ll 1$, a weakly mobilized grain quickly equilibrates to the fluid flow.
 Thus, it is not significantly accelerated between interactions with the bed, it acquires very little momentum, and its dynamics are viscous-dominated.
 In this case, the effect of grains bouncing over geometrically stable pockets should be negligible.
 If the grain finds a geometrically stable location, it will stop.
 When ${\rm Re}_* \gg 1$, a mobilized grain is accelerated between successive interactions with the bed, acquiring momentum $p\sim \Theta m g' \tau_\Theta$, and its dynamics are acceleration-dominated.
 For ${\rm Re}_*\gg 1$, the inertial time scale is dominant, meaning that $\tau_I/\tau_\Theta$ is the relevant ratio, instead of $\tau_\nu/\tau_\Theta$.
 This ratio is a constant, $\tau_I / \tau_\Theta = \sqrt{\rho_g / \rho_f}$.
 Physically, this means that further increasing ${\rm Re}_*$ does not cause the grains to be accelerated for longer times.
 However, a typical ratio $\rho_g / \rho_f \approx 3$ for rocks, minerals, and soils still yields $\tau_I>\tau_\Theta$.
-This means that, for ${\rm Re}_*\gg 1$, weakly mobilized grains will still interact with the bed before fully equilibrating to the fluid flow~\cite{roseberry2012,schmeeckle2014}.
-Thus, for larger values of ${\rm Re}_*$, the grain is accelerated, and the grain's momentum could either carry it over a stable pocket, or it could reshape the pocket by dislodging other grains in its interaction with the bed.
-This framework provides a mechanism whereby grains can find stable geometrical configurations at low ${\rm Re}_*$ that become inaccessible at high ${\rm Re}_*$
+This means that, for ${\rm Re}_*\gg 1$, weakly mobilized grains are significantly accelerated between interactions with the bed~\cite{roseberry2012,schmeeckle2014}, which is not true at ${\rm Re}_* \ll 1$.
+This framework provides a mechanism whereby grains stop more easily at low ${\rm Re}_*$ than at high ${\rm Re}_*$, given the same value of $\Theta$.
+Note that this argument implies that $\tau_I$ plays a secondary role, and that much of the relevant physics can be captured by a viscous drag law, neglecting the inertial component.
+We return to this point in our argument below.
+We also note that our dimensional analysis focuses on a comparison of a viscous damping time $\tau_\nu$ to an acceleration time scale $\tau_\Theta$.
+This is similar in spirit to a Stokes number~\cite{joseph2001,yang2006,Schmeeckle2001}, which plays a crucial role in the degree of energy loss in fluid-mediated grain-grain collisions.
+To compare to the data in Fig.~\ref{fig:Shields-curve}, we chose to formulate our results in terms of ${\rm Re}_*$.